 This was a three platform station.
 With an island platform on the west side - the outer face being for the Blairgowrie branch and down platform (with canopied building) and down platform (timber building) on the east side.
 Both sides of the station had goods loops.
 Access to the platforms was by a large footbridge over the goods loops on the west and east sides of the station.

 The south box survived passenger closure as it controlled the level crossing.
-It even remained in place following line closure for a few years.
+It closed in 1982 when the line closed completely.
+The box remained in place following line closure for a few years.
 The goods yard also survived passenger closure, handling agricultural lime.

 Stormont Loch Halt

 Meikleour Beech Hedge

 Meigle Sculptured Stone Museum

 |Location names in dark blue are on the same original line.|